-If you’ve previously completed a bachelor’s degree and are considering going back to school, you have many educational options available to you.
-One of these options is to return to school for a second bachelor’s degree – a choice that can help you embark on a new career path or broaden your skills and knowledge.
+If you’ve previously completed a degree and are considering going back to school, you have many educational options available to you.
+Pursuing an additional college degree is an important choice that can help you embark on a new career path or broaden your skills and knowledge.

 Before deciding on getting a second bachelor’s degree, speak with an academic counselor.
 They are in the best position to advise you on your choices.
 You need to discuss your career goals with an academic counselor to receive advice on the academic and professional implications of each of your options.

-When considering going back to school, it’s likely that your first priority would be to choose an educational option that enables you to gain an additional qualification that has the biggest potential impact on your future career prospects.
+When considering going back for a second degree, it’s likely that your first priority would be to choose an educational option that enables you to gain an additional qualification that has the biggest potential impact on your future career prospects.
 This is where the academic implications of your options may come into play, with transferring credits from your first degree enabling you to reduce the time it takes to get your second degree.

-This section will discuss why earning a second bachelor’s degree is a great choice for students looking to go back to school for further education, as well as go over the situations where a master’s degree may be a valuable alternative.
+Earning a second bachelor’s degree can be a great choice for students looking to go back to school to expand their knowledge and skill set.
+However, earning your first master’s degree may be a valuable alternative.

 Situations Where a Second Bachelor’s Degree May Be the Right Choice

-Although each individual’s case is different, getting a second bachelor’s degree is often a great option for those looking to pursue further post-secondary education.
-Consider the following situations:
+Although each individual’s case is different, getting a second bachelor’s degree may be a good option for those looking to pursue further post-secondary education.
+Consider the following example situations: